TeYuanLiu/teyuanliu.github.io/content/blog/container.md

 #### Health check

 The `HEALTHCHECK` instruction in Dockerfile tells Docker how to test a container to verify that it is still working.
+Note that we can only have one active health check at a time.

 -   For distro image we can use `curl`.
     ```bash